Sindex42/gone-with-the-wind/README.md

 ##### Determining which books are late

-* Creating a date exceeding library LoanLength
+* Creating a date exceeding library LoanLength (LoanLength stored in a constant in the Library class)

 ![Imgur](http://i.imgur.com/oTxK1hX.png)